KatherLab/swarm-learning-hpe/README.md

 If any problem occurs, please first try to figure out which step is going wrong, try to google for solutions and find solution in [Troubleshooting.md](Troubleshooting.md).
 Then contact the maintainer of the Swarm Learning Environment and document the error in the Troubleshooting.md file.

-## Usage
-### Ensuring Dataset Structure

-To ensure proper organization of your dataset, please follow the steps outlined below:

-1. **Directory Location**

-   Place your dataset under the specified path:

-/workspace/odelia-breast-mri/user/data-and-scratch/data

-Within this path, create a folder named `multi_ext`.
-Your directory structure should then resemble:
-/opt/hpe/swarm-learning-hpe/workspace/odelia-breast-mri/user/data-and-scratch/data
-└── multi_ext
-├── datasheet.csv # Your clinical tabular data
-├── test # External validation dataset
-├── train_val # Your own site training data
-└── segmentation_metadata_unilateral.csv # External validation table

-2. **Data Organization**

-Inside the `train_val` or `test` directories, place folders that directly contain NIfTI files.
-The folders should be named according to the following convention:

-<patientID>_right
-<patientID>_left

-Here, `<patientID>` should correspond with the patient ID in your tables (`datasheet.csv` and `segmentation_metadata_unilateral.csv`).
-This convention assists in linking the imaging data with the respective clinical information efficiently.

-#### Summary

-- **Step 1:** Ensure your dataset is placed within `/workspace/odelia-breast-mri/user/data-and-scratch/data/multi_ext`.
-- **Step 2:** Organize your clinical tabular data, external validation dataset, your own site training data, and external validation table as described.
-- **Step 3:** Name folders within `train_val` and `test` as `<patientID>_right` or `<patientID>_left`, matching the patient IDs in your datasheets.

 Following these structured steps will help in maintaining a well-organized dataset, thereby enhancing data management and processing in your projects.